scarecrow10502/SMG_SUMMER/README.md

 SMG_SUMMER
 ==========

-This is a 2014 summer SMGREPOSITORY
+This is a 2014 summer SMG REPOSITORY